grew-nlp/grew_doc/content/usage/grew_server.md

 This parameter is used for the 3 services:
  * `searchPatternInGraphs`
  * `getLexicon`
- * `tryRules`: in this case, only the value `{ "one" : […] }` is accepted in order to ensure that only at most one new graph can be returned for each sentence.
+ * `tryPackage`: in this case, only the value `{ "one" : […] }` is accepted in order to ensure that only at most one new graph can be returned for each sentence.

 This fulfils the request [#110](https://github.com/Arborator/arborator-frontend/issues/110):